tweedegolf/storage-abstraction/publish/Storage/README.md

 1. using a configuration object (js: `typeof === "object"` ts: `AdapterConfig`)
 2. using a configuration URL (`typeof === "string"`)

-Internally the configuration URL will be converted to a configuration object so any rule that applies to a configuration object also applies to configuration URLs.
+Internally the configuration URL will be converted to a configuration object so any rule that applies to a configuration object applies to configuration URLs as well.

 The configuration must at least specify a provider; the provider is used to determine which adapter should be created.
 Note that the adapters are not included in the Storage Abstraction package so you have to add them to you project's package.json before you can use them.